openhealthcare/opal/doc/docs/guides/patient_detail_views.md

 all of the lab results for a patient, which would be overwhelming were they all displayed in the episode detail view.

-OPAL's PatientDetailView allows you to do just this.
+Opal's PatientDetailView allows you to do just this.
 To add an additional view to a patient you simply declare a PatientDetailView class:

     # detail.py